FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 ### Clone this repository

-1. Open a terminal and execute `git clone [repo url]` replacing  `[repo url]` by the URL provided in this page or through the green "Code" button at the top right corner
+1. Open a terminal and execute `git clone [repo url]` replacing  `[repo url]` by the URL provided on this page or through the green "Code" button at the top right corner

 ### Downloading the Ubuntu Runtime Tools